e271828e/Flight.jl/docs/notes/design/framework_spec.md

 cascade delay would have been structure the framework inserts between transitions the model declares simultaneous.)

-**Why a full re-sweep per round.** The per-event re-decode refreshes only the transitioning component's own ports; downstream stage-2 chains reading them stay stale.
+**Why a full re-sweep per round.** A transition reaches the signal table *only* through a sweep: a handler writes its component's state stores and nothing else, so neither the transitioning component's own ports nor the downstream stage-2 chains reading them have moved.
 A round therefore re-runs the whole gated schedule.
 Sweeps are microseconds and rounds beyond the first require an actual cascade, so the cost is noise.

-**Within-round visibility: round-start `u`, live `y`, order inert.** [§5.3](#53-structural-feedthrough-stage-roles-schedule-and-step-boundaries)'s cross-component claim — all guards and handlers read the same boundary snapshot, plus their own component's refreshed ports — is delivered by *binding time*, not by copying.
-After a round's guards are evaluated, the framework materializes the `u` gathers of every fired component **before any handler runs** (the executor builds the same args bundle it always builds, merely earlier), and the per-event re-decode reuses that same round-start `u`.
-Because cells hold references to immutable values, loading the references early *is* the capture — the only mid-round table writers are the re-decodes, confined to the firing components' own cells, and the pre-materialized bundles are beyond their reach: no shadow table, no allocation. `y` stays bound live: it gathers own cells only, disjoint from `u`'s foreign set, so a later event of the same component sees its own refreshed ports (handler returns are latched per-event, before `project` and before the next fired event runs) while foreign transitions stay invisible until the next round's re-sweep. `u` binds round-start uniformly — even for a port contrived to be wired from the component's own stage-1 output; the freshness rule is about `y` only.
-Consequence: cross-component handler order within a round is **semantically unobservable** (bundles carry no foreign state, and foreign reads are round-start), so the execution order — executor component order, declaration order within a component — is fixed only to keep the [§13.4](#134-runtime-failures-one-catch-site-an-execution-cursor) cursor and the diagnostics stream deterministic, never something a trajectory depends on.
-Rejected: live-table reads under that canonical order (deterministic, but model semantics would then depend on the executor's schedule order — a rewiring that permutes it silently changes trajectories, the same structure-the-framework-inserts class this section already rejects); a table copy per firing round (identical semantics, paying an allocation the pre-materialization makes unnecessary).
-The trade, recorded openly: a handler cannot opt into seeing a same-round foreign transition — same-instant sequential coupling across components is a cascade, one round per link, deterministic; coupling tighter than that belongs inside one component, where declaration order gives exact sequencing (the synchronous-languages position: a micro-step sees the pre-state, effects appear at the next micro-step).
+**Within-round visibility: one writer, one epoch.** The signal table has a single writer: **sweeps**.
+A handler writes nothing to it — it returns transitions, the framework latches them into the component's state stores, and `project` normalizes them; auto-publication is a sweep act like any other stage-1 write ([§12.5](#125-the-always-on-conformance-check)).
+Nothing moves the table mid-round.
+Hence the epoch rule, which is the whole of this section's content:
+**a handler executes against exactly the world its guard fired on** — own `y`, foreign `u`, own `x`/`m` are all the firing round's sweep, so `y = h(x)` holds at every handler entry, with no bundle straddling two epochs.
+Serialization is what delivers it: a component's state stores are written only by its own handlers, and it fires **at most one event per round**, so no same-round writer precedes any handler's entry.

+A component's other eligible events are not lost, only *blocked*: each is re-decided in the next round against the post-transition sweep.
+Declaration order is therefore a **priority with re-decision** rather than a simultaneity — an event whose premise the earlier transition falsified simply does not fire, which under a within-round sequence it would have done on the stale premise.
+Across components, handler order within a round is **semantically unobservable** for the stronger reason that there is no delivering mechanism at all: nothing writes the table mid-round, so there is nothing for order to observe.
+The execution order — executor component order, declaration order within a component — is fixed only to keep the [§13.4](#134-runtime-failures-one-catch-site-an-execution-cursor) cursor and the diagnostics stream deterministic, never something a trajectory depends on.
+The natural single-pass executor, building each handler's bundle at dispatch from the live table, is exactly correct: no pre-materialization, no staging pass, no carrier — no shadow table, no allocation, trivially.

+The trade, recorded openly: a handler cannot opt into seeing a same-round foreign transition — same-instant sequential coupling across components is a cascade, one round per link, deterministic; coupling tighter than that belongs inside one component, where declaration order gives exact sequencing across rounds (the synchronous-languages position: a micro-step sees the pre-state, effects appear at the next micro-step).
+The cost of serializing same-component firings is one extra intra-boundary sweep per event so serialized — microseconds, on the rare boundary that fires at all.
+Rejected
+shapes: the per-event re-decode with a frozen round-start `u` obtained by pre-materializing the fired components' gathers (the prior design of record, rows 16/100/152 — two freshness classes in one bundle, whose delivery needed a two-pass staging structure, buying only same-round multi-handler own-`y` freshness that serialization provides free); live-table reads under the canonical execution order (deterministic, but model semantics would then depend on the executor's schedule order — a rewiring that permutes it silently changes trajectories, the same structure-the-framework-inserts class this section already rejects); a table copy per firing round (identical semantics, paying an allocation for nothing); handlers stripped of their own `y` (makes the incoherence unwritable, but keeps a two-epoch bundle and the fire-on-falsified-premise hole).

 **Why once-per-event rather than a round cap.** Termination becomes structural — rounds are bounded by the number of declared events, with no arbitrary K knob — and a